Asim Roy

 Designed and developed IFPS/OPTIMUM

-Asim designed and developed the software system IFPS/OPTIMUM that pioneered the idea of incorporating optimization tools in financial and planning languages for managerial use.
+Asim designed and developed the software system IFPS/OPTIMUM in the 1980s that pioneered the idea of incorporating optimization tools in financial and planning languages for managerial use.
 It has been used by hundreds of corporations worldwide for financial, corporate, and production planning.
 The system had saved many companies hundreds of millions of dollars.
-Following in its footsteps, such optimization systems are now widely available with spreadsheet systems such as Excel Solver within Excel.
+Following in its footsteps, such optimization systems are now widely available with spreadsheet systems such as Excel Solver within Excel and extensively used in graduate schools to teach modeling for optimization.

 Asim’s brain theories